 We award long-term equity incentive grants to our Executive Officers as part of our overall compensation package.
 These awards are consistent with our policies of fostering a performance-based environment and aligning the interests of our senior management with the financial interests of our stockholders.
-When determining the amount of long-term equity incentive awards to be granted, the following factors are considered based upon current year performance and three-year historical performance: our business performance, such as growth in FFO and performance of real estate assets (including, but not limited to, occupancy, same property net operating income growth and leasing spreads); the responsibilities and performance of the executive, such as how they performed relative to their delineated goals; value created for our stockholders, such as total stockholder return (defined as distributions plus capital appreciation for a given year or period) compared to sector average and net asset value; strategic accomplishment, such as identifying strategic direction for us, and market factors, such as navigating the current economic climate and the strength of the balance sheet and debt maturities.
+When determining the amount of long-term equity incentive awards to be granted, the Compensation Committee considered, among other things, the following factors, based upon current year performance and three-year historical performance: our business performance, such as growth in FFO and performance of real estate assets (including, but not limited to, occupancy, same property net operating income growth and leasing spreads); the responsibilities and performance of the executive, such as how they performed relative to their delineated goals; value created for our stockholders, such as total stockholder return (defined as distributions plus capital appreciation for a given year or period) compared to sector average and net asset value; strategic accomplishment, such as identifying strategic direction for us, and market factors, such as navigating the current economic climate and the strength of the balance sheet and debt maturities.

 We compensate our Executive Officers for long-term service to us and for sustained increases in our stock performance, through grants of restricted shares.
 In 2012 and prior years, these shares vested equally over three years for all officers.
-Beginning with stock grants in 2013, a larger number of restricted share were granted to some Executive Officers where the shares vest over a ten-year period.
-The aggregate value of the long-term incentive compensation granted is based upon established goals including an assessment of FFO as compared to budgeted or targeted goals; FFO growth year over year as compared against the peer group; the identification of strategic initiatives, their execution and the anticipated long-term benefits to stockholders; and overall stockholder value and performance based upon the above metrics and in relation to the peer group performance.
+Beginning with stock grants in 2013, a larger number of restricted share were granted to all Executive Officers but the shares vest over a ten-year period, which the Compensation Committee believes appropriately aligns the interest of senior management with that of the stockholders.
+The aggregate value of the long-term incentive compensation granted is based upon established goals set by the Compensation Committee, including an assessment of FFO as compared to budgeted or targeted goals; FFO growth year over year as compared against the peer group; the identification of strategic initiatives, their execution and the anticipated long-term benefits to stockholders; and overall stockholder value and performance based upon the above metrics and in relation to the peer group performance.

-Equity compensation was awarded to our Chief Executive Officer by the Compensation Committee and to other Executives by the Company based primarily on the strategic initiatives and decisions made during 2017.
-On January 2, 2017 Jack K. Heilbron was granted 16,000 shares of restricted stock that vest equally over ten years, Mr. Harbert was granted 5,000 shares of restricted stock that vest equally over three years, Mr. Elsberry was awarded 4,600 shares of restricted stock that vest equally over ten (10) years, and the Mr. Dubose was granted 8,750 shares of restricted stock that vest equally over ten years.
+The Compensation Committee determines the number of shares of restricted stock and the period and conditions for vesting.
+The Compensation Committee awarded equity compensation to our Executive Officers and senior management team based primarily on the strategic initiatives and decisions made during 2015.
+On January 2, 2016, the Chief Executive Officer was granted 16,279 shares of restricted stock that vest equally over ten years, the Chief Financial Officer was granted 11,628 shares of restricted stock that vest equally over ten years, and the CFO & Treasurer of NetREIT Dubose Model Home REIT, Inc., and Chief Executive Officer of NetREIT Advisors LLC was granted 8,720 shares of restricted stock that vest equally over ten years.